alexdrone/Store/README.md

 ### `class Store<M>: ObservableObject, Identifiable`

-This class is the default implementation of the `ReducibleStore` protocol.
+This class is the default implementation of the `MutableStore` protocol.
 A store wraps a value-type model, synchronizes its mutations, and emits notifications to its observers any time the model changes.